 As your family changes and grows, review your financial plan.

-As your family changes and grows, review your financial plan.
+As your family and finances change and grow, review your financial plan.
 Do you need to add life insurance?
 If you already have life insurance, do you need to update the beneficiaries of the policy?
 Who in your family is insured?
 Anyone who contributes should have life insurance coverage, stay-at-home parents included.
 The job of a stay-at-home parent includes being a teacher, housekeeper, chef, event planner, accountant, and chauffeur.
 Term life insurance is affordable coverage and the death benefit can help:

 - Replace income – A paycheck is how a family maintains their standard of living.
 The death benefit helps to pay bills and keep things going.